-Anatomically-defined Atlas of Retinotopy
+Anatomically-defined Atlas of Retinotopy.

 Construction of the anatomically-defined atlas of retinotopy is summarized in Figure S2.
-Previous work employed a mass-spring-damper system combined with a nonlinear gradient-descent minimization in order to register group-average retinotopic data, averaged on FreeSurfer's fsaverage_sym hemisphere (Greve et al., 2013), with a model of V1, V2, and V3 retinotopy (Schira et al., 2010).
-In this paper, we modify this technique slightly to bring it more in line with previous established methods such as those used by FreeSurfer for surface-based anatomical registration (Dale et al., 1999; Fischl et al., 1999a).
-In brief, retinotopy is measured in a group of subjects via fMRI; the subjects' cortical meshes are aligned via FreeSurfer's surface registration; the retinotpoic coordinates are then averaged across subjects at each vertex on a single atlas of the cortical surface; a 2D atlas of retinotopy is then placed on this cortical surface; and finally, the cortical surface is warped to match the retinotopic atlas as best as possible given constraints on the warping.
+Previous work employed a mass-spring-damper system combined with a nonlinear gradient-descent minimization in order to register group-average retinotopic data, averaged on FreeSurfer's fsaverage_sym hemisphere [54], with a model of V1, V2, and V3 retinotopy [32].
+In this paper, we modify this technique slightly to bring it more in line with previous established methods such as those used by FreeSurfer for surface-based anatomical registration [33, 34].
+In brief, retinotopy is measured in a group of subjects via fMRI; the subjects' cortical meshes are aligned to the fsaverage surface via FreeSurfer's surface registration; the retinotpoic coordinates are then averaged across subjects at each vertex on a single atlas of the cortical surface; a 2D atlas of retinotopy is then placed on this cortical surface; and finally, the cortical surface is warped to match the retinotopic atlas as best as possible given constraints on the warping.
 Each of these steps is described in more detail below.

 Group-average Data.
-Group-average retinotopic maps (Fig. S2B) were obtained from 181 subjects whose data were published and made freely available as part of the Human Connectome Project (Benson et al., 2018).
+Group-average retinotopic maps (Fig. S2B) were obtained from 181 subjects whose data were published and made freely available as part of the Human Connectome Project [39].
 The resulting group-average retinotopic maps are shown in Figure S2B.